9nix6/Median-and-Turbo-Renko-indicator-bundle/README.md

 [![Backtesting an EA on Renko](http://img.youtube.com/vi/00jelr1y200/0.jpg)](https://youtu.be/00jelr1y200)

 ## Resources
-The robust Renko indicator already bundled with the EAs and additional idicators can be downloaded from https://www.az-invest.eu/ultimate-renko-indicator-generator-for-metatrader-5
+The robust Renko indicator already bundled with the EAs and additional indicators can be downloaded from https://www.az-invest.eu/ultimate-renko-indicator-generator-for-metatrader-5

 A version for MT4 is available from https://www.az-invest.eu/median-renko-plug-in-for-metatrader-4